splunk-soar-connectors/wmi/manual_readme_content.md

 Policy Object (GPO) or carried out individually on the endpoint.

 This app does not support proxies, and it will ignore any proxy settings.
+This app is not fips-compliant as it uses "ntlm-auth".

 ## wmi-client-wrapper